wuyichen24/system-design-knowledge/concepts/api/API_Performance.md

 # API Performance

 ## How to improve API performance
-- **Optimize database queries**
+- **Optimize database**
+   - *Optimize queries*
       - Add indexes to tables.
       - Process denormalization.
+   - *Optimize connection*
+      - Implement connection pooling to manage and reuse database connections efficiently, reducing overhead in opening and closing connections for each request.
 - **Caching**
    - Implement caching mechanisms to store frequently accessed data in memory.
 - **Reduce payload size**